 Argentina, Brazil, Kazakhstan, Ghana, Finland, Jordan

-This project will have indirect effect on multiple groups of beneficiaries – schools, young people, governments, society, and the private sector – as it seeks to influence policy before establishing pilots in circa 50 schools in selected target countries.
-The primary sponsor is George Soros’ Open Society Foundation (OSF) – one of the world’s leading foundations looking at innovation in education.
-Global Citizen Foundation are co-sponsoring the research.
+This project will have an indirect effect on multiple groups of beneficiaries, such as schools, young people, governments, society and the private sector, as it seeks to influence policy before establishing pilots in about 50 schools in selected target countries.
+The primary sponsor is George Soros’ Open Society Foundation (OSF), one of the world’s leading foundations looking at innovation in education.
+The Global Citizen Foundation is co-sponsoring the research.

-The biggest global challenge facing practitioners and policy-makers in education today is not getting students to school, but matching their skills to the economies they live in, giving them a rationale to stay in education and supporting them to make the transition from school to university and jobs.
-The former students of universities and private schools around the world have long been engaged in activities with their almae matres to support the development of their schools, and the development, motivation and confidence levels of their students, by acting as fundraisers, mentors, motivational speakers, work experience providers and much more.
+The biggest global challenge facing practitioners and policymakers in education today is matching the skills taught to students to the economies they live in, giving them a rationale to stay in school, and supporting them through the transition from school to university and the workplace.
+Former students of universities and private schools around the world have long been engaged in activities with their alma maters to support the development of their schools, and the development, motivation and confidence levels of their students, by acting as fundraisers, mentors, motivational speakers, work experience providers and much more.

-Recognizing the global potential of this simple citizenship model, a leading global research foundation, the Open Society Foundations, made an unprecedented commitment to partnering with Future First to investigate this potential in state-funded schools.
-Future First and OSF are now in the midst of a 9 month research project that combines national polling of adults and young people with qualitative in-country interviews in Central Asia, Latin America, Africa and Northern Europe to investigate the potential of alumni network building in each region.
-The outcome of this research will be a report that will be sent to every Minister of Education in the world to highlight the potential benefits of engaging their citizens to support their old schools.
-The project aims to ignite a culture shift in global volunteering that sees the bond that alumni have with their old school translate into real opportunities and support for young people.
+Recognizing the global potential of this simple citizenship model, the Open Society Foundation made an unprecedented commitment to partnering with Future First to investigate this potential in state-funded schools.
+Future First and OSF are now in the midst of a nine-month research project that combines national polling of adults and young people with qualitative in-country interviews in Central Asia, Latin America, Africa and Northern Europe to investigate the potential of alumni network-building in each region.
+The outcome of this research will be a report that will be sent to every minister of education in the world to highlight the potential benefits of engaging their citizens to support their schools.
+The project aims to ignite a culture shift in global volunteering that sees the bond that alumni have with their school translate into real opportunities and support for young people.

 About Future First

-Today, supported by thought leaders such as the Sutton Trust and calling upon an advisory council of experts, Future First is working across the UK to ensure that every school can become a community, and every young person can benefit.
+Today, supported by thought leaders, such as the Sutton Trust, and calling upon an advisory council of experts, Future First is working across the UK to ensure that every school can become a community, and that every young person can benefit.

 For more information, please visit www.futurefirst.org.uk.